 Slater Bridge

 Our route takes us over Slater Bridge and then left along the trail.
+The trail eventually joins a quiet single-track road.
 There are wonderful views across the valley back to Little Langdale and over the fells.

 (If the decision is to go to the village – and the pub – it is still possible to take a detour up to Slater Bridge from the village.
 A little way out of the village the trail for Slater Bridge is signposted off to the right.)